Jamaican coconut drops recipe

 Instructions

-- Break the coconut and remove the brown and white meat bit from the shell and wash it.
+- Break the coconut and remove the brown and white meat bits from the shell, and wash it

-- Dice the coconut meat into very small square like shape.
+- Dice the coconut meat into small square-like shapes.

-- Place to water and cinnamon leaf in a saucepan on the stove at medium heat and bring to boil.
+- Add water and cinnamon leaf in a saucepan on the stove at medium heat and bring to a boil.

 - Add the grated ginger and the diced coconut to the boiling water.
 Leave to cook for about 30 minutes.

-- Add the sugar and let this cook until the water is reduce to a brown syrup like liquid.
-Make sure you stir continuously so the coconut will not burn.
+- Add the brown sugar and let this cook until the water is reduced to a brown syrup-like liquid.
+At this point, ensure that you stir continuously to prevent the sugar from burning.

 - Add vanilla extract and remove the cinnamon leaf.